EdAlegrid/m2m-websocket-application-demo/README.md

 ![](https://raw.githubusercontent.com/EdoLabs/src2/master/quicktour4.svg?sanitize=true)
 [](quicktour.svg)

 This is a quick demo on how to integrate *m2m* into your websocket application project.
-It also demonstrates how m2m devides your application into independent autonomous processes following the microservices architecture pattern.

 The demo consists of a simple front-end setup using a browser websocket client and a back-end server using node, ws module and express.